R4tD3v/Simple-Lock/README.md

 "real_lokerz" i can tell you how to change the script so yeah and its open source and it adds itself to startup

+# important
+First open instructions.py then when you done that dingle shlingle then you run main.py